ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### Body

+- Note: `username` and `password` to access the Turbonomic API's can be created using linke `https://github.com/GandhiCloudLab/turbonomic-api`
 - Under `Body 1` Name & Value to be updated
 - Name: `username`
 - Value: `Value of the username`